MemoLanes/MemoLanes/README.md

 - ❤️ **共建生态**
     - 加入开发者社区，参与应用开发，共同打造理想应用。

-## License & Contributing(许可证与贡献)
+## License & Contributing

 By default, we release the code under the GPLv3 license.
 We do so to ensure derivative works remain open-source and contribute back to the community.

 We may also be willing to grant you a non-GPL license upon specific requests (either open an issue or email us).
 In general, we welcome helpful utilities to be developed based on MemoLanes for good purposes, either closed-source or open-source.

-In order to achieve this, we also need any new contributor to sign a contributor license agreement so that we can reuse the code in our closed-source MemoLanes App or other products, which contain our own customizations and optimizations.
+In order to achieve this, we also need any new contributor to sign a contributor license agreement so that we can reuse the code in our closed-source MemoLanes App or other products.
 For more information about contributing and the CLA process, please see our [Contributing Guidelines](.github/CONTRIBUTING.md).

 ---